nwtime/ntpwww/content/en/reflib/proximity.md

 The PITS state machine is very similar to the NTP interleaved symmetric mode state machine as described in the white paper [Analysis and Simulation of the NTP On-Wire Protocols](/reflib/onwire).
 Pseudo-code is contained in a companion S briefing document [NTP Interleaved Protocol for LANs and Space Data Links](reflib/brief/onwire/onwire.ppt).
 While NTP supports an interleaved broadcast mode, this mode is not appropriate for the current Mars space fleet configuration, but could be considered in a future study.

-The basic idea is that the PITS primary servers synchronize to Earth by some means and in the process determines the coordinate time _t_<sub>0</sub> and the offset _T_ = _t_<sub>0</sub> - _S_, where _S_ is the SCLK time at _t_<sub>0</sub>.
-Each time the SCLK is read, _T_ is added to its value _S_ to determine the coordinate time _t_.
+The basic idea is that the PITS primary servers synchronize to Earth by some means and in the process determines the coordinate time <code>_t_<sub>0</sub></code> and the offset <code>_T_ = _t_<sub>0</sub> - _S_</code>, where <code>_S_</code> is the SCLK time at <code>_t_<sub>0</sub></code>.
+Each time the SCLK is read, <code>_T_</code> is added to its value <code>_S_</code> to determine the coordinate time <code>_t_</code>.
 If necessary, the SCLK rate can be disciplined as in NTP.
 Coordinate time values are used in Timestamp SPDU fields, so operation continues as in NTP.

 Note that the Timestamp SPDU packet has room for only two timestamp fields, while NTP headers require three.
 The need for this limitation is to avoid fracturing the Proximity-1 existing packet data formats.
-In PITS the origin timestamp field is not used, as its only function is to detect bogus packets, where are highly unlikely in the space environment where transmissions are point-to-point and there is no possibility of retransmission of the same packet.
+In PITS the origin timestamp field is not used, as its only function is to detect bogus packets, which are highly unlikely in the space environment where transmissions are point-to-point and there is no possibility of retransmission of the same packet.
 Where bogus detecting is required, the timestamps can be integrated with an ordinary NTP protocol implementation.

 Implicit in this discussion is the need to convert coordinate time as received over the space data link to proper time as used by each spacecraft.
 The details on how to do this and correct for orbit mechanics, relativistic time dilation and red shift effects are beyond the scope of this document, but can be found in Chapter 17 of <sup>[3](#myfootnote3)</sup>.